|Hike Distance||2.5 miles|

 - Look out for Mtn Bikers: We always find mountain bikers to be considerate on the trails near Denver.
 There is an established etiquette and they will call their pass.
 Still, it’s good to know that this trail is popular with both mountain bikers and hikers, so keep your eyes and ears peeled and give them plenty of room to pass.

-- Trail Map: Golden Gate Canyon Trail Map
+- Trail Map for Golden Gate Canyon State Park: Trail Map Link

 - Packing List: Always pack the 10 Essentials.
 Download our Hiking Guide to get the list and dayhiking packing checklist.

 - After the Hike: Windy Saddle Cafe in Golden, Colorado